 New York Bike Laws

-In New York, cyclists must ride in designated bike lanes or on the right of traffic.
-But making cyclists ride on the right situates cyclists right beside many parked vehicles.
+In New York State, cyclists must ride in designated bike lanes or on the right of traffic.
+But making cyclists ride on the rightmost side of the road situates cyclists directly beside many parked vehicles.
 This places them at increased risk of being doored.

-There was a lot of debate about whether this maneuver worked.
-However, at the seventh International Cycling Safety Conference in 2018, a study showed that by using the Dutch Reach, vehicle occupants’ reactions to events going on behind them were faster.
+There has been a lot of debate about whether this maneuver works.
+However, numerous reliable studies have shown that by using the Dutch Reach, vehicle occupants’ reactions to events going on behind them were faster.

 Dooring Injuries

-The most common injuries sustained from dooring incidents include cuts, bruises, strains, sprains, fractures, and shoulder injuries.
-It can also result in catastrophic injuries, from traumatic brain injuries to spinal cord injuries, organ damage, and nerve damage.
-This can lead to substantial medical bills and time off work.
-Sadly, some incidents have resulted in the cyclist’s death.
+The most common injuries sustained from dooring incidents include cuts, contusions, strains, sprains, fractures, and shoulder injuries.
+However, it can also result in catastrophic injuries, from traumatic brain injuries to spinal cord injuries, organ damage, and nerve damage.
+These can lead to substantial medical bills and time needed off work.
+Sadly, some incidents have resulted in the bicyclist’s death.

 Dooring also frequently involves damage to the bicycle.
 Wheels, forks, and pedals are often badly damaged, and the cost of spares and repairs can be substantial.
 If the frame is buckled, the bicycle likely is a total loss.